 Using archival evidence and interviews, I articulate how these utopian ideals ascribed to the touchscreen, and its place in society circulated to the public.
 While the UPIC was a graphics tablet, the technological configuration involving a linkage between the user’s hand and the visual display on the screen that causes it to be analogous to the touchscreen.
-What matters in the history of the touchscreen is the way in which the UPIC’s interface and the value of its “direct contact” with the user is circulated to the public as a more natural interface and as a means of democratization.
+What matters in the history of the touchscreen is how tactile “direct contact” with the advertised to the public as a more natural interface and as a means of democratization.

 Contributing to research on how disability and media are co-constituted, I show how disability underwrote the cultural meaning of the UPIC during a sea change in the perception of the French avant-garde music culture as an elitist pursuit.4 In the cultural field of avant-garde music production, the discourse valued the transcendence of pre-given, learned systems of musical knowledge and representation to be radically original.
 The workshops that Xenakis held to promote the UPIC showcased how people with disabilities could harness their purportedly innate capacities to create abstract music through the technological affordances of the UPIC.
 In the process, disabled populations were leveraged in the promotion of the technology as an ideal means for advancing avant-garde music and the logics of democratization of music composition “for all.”